Meta-analytic review: Group-based interventions for treating posttraumatic stress symptoms in children and adolescents

 Abstract

 Objective: Trauma exposure in childhood is common and can lead to a range of negative mental health outcomes, including posttraumatic stress disorder (PTSD).
 In many settings, resources to address this distress are scarce.
-Group-based interventions require minimal resources and training, can be delivered by non-mental health specialists, and target larger numbers of young people.
-Our meta-analysis sought to establish whether such an approach is an effective method for targeting PTSD symptoms, and to identify potential moderators of effectiveness.
-Method: We searched PubMed, PsycNET and PTSDPubs for randomised controlled trials (RCTs) which used a group-based PTSD intervention, with children aged 6-18 years.
+Group-based interventions require minimal resources and training, can be delivered by non–mental health specialists, and target larger numbers of children and adolescents.
+This meta-analysis sought to establish whether such an approach is an effective method for targeting PTSD symptoms and to identify potential moderators of effectiveness.
+Method: PubMed, PsycNET, and PTSDPubs were searched for randomized controlled trials that used a group-based PTSD intervention with children and adolescents aged 6 to 18 years.
 Data were extracted for PTSD symptoms and depression symptoms.
-We conducted a random effects meta-analysis to obtain between group pooled effect size estimates.
+A random-effects meta-analysis was conducted to obtain between-group pooled effect size estimates.
 This study was registered on PROSPERO (CRD42020187214).
-Results: The initial search identified 9,650 studies, of which 42 were eligible for inclusion (N=5,998).
-Children randomised to a group-based intervention had significantly lower PTSD symptoms post-treatment compared to control, with a medium pooled effect (g=-0.55, CI -0.76, -0.35).
-Group interventions were superior when compared to either active or passive controls; at follow-up; and for depression symptoms.
-There was a large amount of heterogeneity, but no evidence that this was explained by whether the intervention was delivered in a low-to-middle income or high-income country, included caregivers, or was universal or targeted.
-Conclusion: Group PTSD interventions, particularly CBT-based, are effective at targeting children’s post-trauma distress.
-There was evidence of effectiveness when delivered in highly complex and resource-scarce settings and to a range of trauma-exposed groups, including those exposed to war/conflict, natural disasters, and abuse.
+Results: The initial search identified 9,650 studies, of which 42 were eligible for inclusion (N = 5,998).
+Children randomized to a group-based intervention had significantly lower PTSD symptoms after treatment compared with a control group, with a medium pooled effect (g = −0.55, 95% CI [−0.76, −0.35]).
+Group interventions were superior when compared with either active or passive controls, at follow-up, and for depression symptoms.
+There was a large amount of heterogeneity, but no evidence that this was explained by whether the intervention was delivered in a low- and middle-income or high-income country, included caregivers, or was universal or targeted.
+Conclusion: Group PTSD interventions, particularly cognitive-behavioral therapy–based interventions, are effective at targeting posttrauma distress in children and adolescents.
+There was evidence of effectiveness when delivered in highly complex and resource-scarce settings and to a range of trauma-exposed groups, including groups exposed to war/conflict, natural disasters, and abuse.

 Item Type: Article